Displaced children in Al-Malka camp. Photo: Khalid Al-Banna/NRC

 Protection from violence

-Yemen is facing a complex protection crisis, with 17.7 million people considered in need of a form of protection assistance.
-Widespread destruction of civilian infrastructure, marginalisation, exclusion, discriminatory norms and practices, explosive ordnance contamination, and a large number of internally displaced people, alongside the socioeconomic impacts associated with the deteriorating economy have increased pre-existing vulnerabilities and stretched already weakened institutions and public services.
+Yemen is facing a complex protection crisis, with 16 million people considered in need of some form of protection assistance.
+While this represents a 16 per cent decrease from 2023, widespread destruction of civilian infrastructure, marginalisation, exclusion, discriminatory norms and practices, explosive ordnance contamination, and a large number of internally displaced people, alongside the socioeconomic impacts associated with the deteriorating economy have increased pre-existing vulnerabilities and stretched already weakened institutions and public services.

 NRC Yemen delivers programmes that aim at reducing, mitigating and responding to protection risks faced by the population in Yemen.
 The most severe of these risks are: threats to life, safety, and security; lack of civil documentation; housing, land, and property (HLP) rights; forced evictions; protracted and multiple displacement; specific risks to women and girls; and child recruitment.